latnokafrica-hash/Odoo-Prison-Management/README.md

-Design of an Odoo 19 module to automate "Prison Management" , a complete end-to-end solution for the inmates (Prisoner) inside the prison.
+This an Odoo 19 module to automate "Prison Management" , a complete end-to-end solution for the inmates (Prisoner) inside the prison.
 The software also handles the management of multiple Prisons spread across the country with following applications: Admission of prisoners involves transfers,re-admit after bail, escape & recapture processes.
 Discharge and exit management from Custody.